Lady Jackets hold early lead in Region standings

 In the fifth, Cass scored three runs to retake the lead 5-2.
 The Lady Jackets got to within a run by scoring twice in the sixth, but Cass scored three of Their Own to take an 8-4 advantage in the seventh.

-Calhoun refuse to go quietly however, tallying for runs the tie the game at 8 and send it into Extra Innings.
-They then took the lead with a three-run top of the eighth only to watch the Colonel's push four runs across in the bottom of a half to win it in walk-off fashion.
+Calhoun refused to go quietly however, tallying four runs to tie the game at 8 and send it into Extra Innings.
+They then took the lead with a three-run top of the eighth only to watch the Colonel’s push four runs across in the bottom half to win it in walk-off fashion.

 “It was just a wild game altogether, “ Smith said.
 “It look for a while like they were going to win and then it looked like we were going to have a great comeback when and it wound up being them that had the comeback to win.
 But we just didn’t play good defense and it cost us.
 They scored 12 runs but only half of them were earned cause we were making errors.
 So it was great to see us swing the bats the way we did, but we’ve got to play better defense than that and I know we can.”